Micro Entity: Everything You Need to Know

-A small business' affiliation with a larger business might prevent it from getting small entity status.
+A small business's affiliation with a larger business might prevent it from getting small entity status.
 While the SBA Size Determination Board does consider things like ownership and management, it largely considers affiliation to be a matter of control.
-If a large business has some control over a small business' operations, they are affiliated.
+If a large business has some control over a small business's operations, they are affiliated.
 This means the small business cannot get small entity status.

 Consequences of Micro Entity Status

 Micro entity status is beneficial for most businesses and individuals.
 However, it has led to some unintended consequences.
 This is especially true when you use an attorney to file for your micro entity status.
 You and your attorney should talk about your income and find out if your earnings were under the current threshold.
 The income limit will change from year to year depending on the current year's median income.

 Applying for micro entity status also adds a lot of work to a patent application.
 For example, the USPTO considers individual income based on tax returns.
 This can become complicated if you are married, as your spouse's income might be looked at, too.
 Also, any other patents you've filed for will need to be taken into account.